top of page

 INTEGRATED TACTILE TECHNOLOGY

-As a rule and because our children range in age from 3-12 years old, all of the technology at TSH is tactile.
+As a rule and because our children range in age from 18 months -12 years old, all of the technology at TSH is tactile.
 Put simply, this means that children must be able to touch, feel and manipulate the technology in our school.
 Examples of this are our Augmented Reality Sandbox used to teach topography and geography and our Vertical Grow Walls in our Food on Mars Program where lettuce and strawberries are maintained year-round by Learners who use only artificial light, minerals and water administered by coding to produce food.
 Mac computers are available in every room for copious on-demand research and PBL planning, but no child is given or encouraged to use an iPad or other device at this age.

 PARENT ENRICHMENT